 Federal Pell grants are considered to be “need-based” gift aid.
 The Pell grant is the foundation of many students’ financial aid packages.
 Grants typically do not have to be repaid.
-The maximum Pell grant for the 2018-2019 academic year is $6095.
-The actual amount of the award is determined by a standard formula and funding established by Congress.
+The maximum Pell grant for the 2020-2021 academic year is $6345.
+The actual amount of the grant is determined by a standard formula and funding established by Congress.
 All eligible students seeking a degree, full and part-time (including less-than-half-time), will receive awards.
 To apply, the student must submit the FAFSA.

 Supplemental Educational Opportunity Grant (SEOG)